stellar/go/ingest/README.md

   **Please don't use it in production code**; it's provided here for completeness, convenience, and brevity of examples.

-  2. Since the Stellar testnet undergoes periodic resets, the example outputs from various sections (especially regarding networking statistics) may not always be accurate.
+  2. Since the Stellar testnet undergoes periodic resets, the example outputs from various sections (especially regarding network statistics) will not always be accurate.

   3. It's worth noting that even though the [second example](example-tracking-feature-popularity) could *also* be done by using the `LedgerTransactionReader` and inspecting the individual operations, that'd be bit redundant as far as examples go.